redmarverick/blog_app/README.md

 ### Setup

-Clone this repository to your desired folder:
+git clone github.com/redmarverick/blog_app.git

 ### Install

-You don't need to install this project.
+go to the folder of the repository, and run this line in the terminal to install dependences:

+bundle install

 ### Usage

-run rails server
+run rails db:create db:migrate

 ### Run tests

-No testing implemented yet
+run spec

 ### Deployment